Materials-Consortia/OPTIMADE/optimade.rst

    - :property:`name`: string (REQUIRED)
    - :property:`number`: integer (REQUIRED)
    - :property:`insertion_code`: string or null (REQUIRED)
-   - :property:`sites`: list of integers (REQUIRED)
+   - :property:`chain`: string (OPTIONAL)
 - **Requirements/Conventions**:
    - **Query**:  Support for queries on this property is OPTIONAL.
      If supported, only a subset of the filter features MAY be supported.
    - **name**: The residue name
    - **number**: The residue number according to source notation.
    - **insertion_code**: The residue insertion code.
 It MUST NOT be longer than 1 character.
 It MAY be null.
-   - **sites**: A list of integers referring to the index of :field:`cartesian_site_positions`, that belong to this residue.
-     The list SHOULD NOT be empty.
-The index of the first site is 0.
+   - **chain**: The chain number this residue belongs to.
+   - Values in :property:`chain` SHOULD be in capital letters.
+   - Values in :property:`chain` SHOULD NOT be longer than 1 character when the number of chains is not greater than the number of letters in English alphabet (26).
    - There MUST NOT be two or more residues with the same integer in :property:`sites`.
    - All :property:`name` and :property:`insertion_code` values SHOULD be in capital letters.